 Q Will the online resources continue?

 A 'From Sunday 6 September we will be live-streaming the 11am Eucharist on our YouTube channel (click here)

 A We have put into place measures so that you can receive Holy Communion as safely as possible, which you can read here.

 A For the time being congregational singing is not permitted, but we will have music (organ and cantor) at some of our services.
 Services will be shorter (about 30 minutes) to allow us to have more services, and still have time to clean the church between services.
 The overall structure of our services will remain the same, so there will be plenty which is familiar.

 Q Can I bring my children?

 A Yes!
 For the 0915-style services we won’t be able to have children gathered at the front of church, but these services will be aimed at young children, and Fr Bear has formed a bubble with Fr Daniel, so he’ll be very much present.
-There won’t be Sunday School at the 1030 style services yet, but these services will be quite short.
-We hope to be able to run children’s activities in the hall from September.
+Sunday School will resume from Sunday 13 September, during the 10am and 11am services.
+Register your children when applying for tickets.

 Q Will there be refreshments in the hall afterwards?

 A For the time being we won’t be able to supply refreshments in the hall.